shekharrs/All-About-Backend/README.md

-# Level 1 - Preparing for Backend Development 🚀
+# Level 1 - Important JavaScript Topic 🚀

 Before diving into the backend development journey, it's crucial to have a solid understanding of the following JavaScript concepts.
 Here's a checklist to guide your learning process: 👇